Saeed bin Tahnun Al Nahyan: Buraimi

-Saeed also moved on Buraimi, capturing his two forts back from the Wahhabis with the help of both the Dhawahir and Awamir tribes.
+Saeed moved on Buraimi on 4 May 1848, capturing his two forts back from the Saudi Wahhabis with the help of both the Dhawahir and Awamir tribes, as well as the Na'im.
 He then pulled together the Bani Qitab, Ghafalah, Awamir and Bani Yas in Khatam and placed the Manasir and Mazari Bani Yas in Dhafrah to block the relieving Wahhabi army under Sa'ad bin Mutlaq.
 By 1850, Saeed's great tribal association had cleared Burami Oasis of Wahhabi forces.
 He subsequently accepted a stipend from the Sultan of Muscat for the defence of Buraimi.